ZacharyTStone/haku/README.md

 Before this project, I was not familiar with best practices for Authentication.

-I don't normally do tutorials, Howver, I wanted to have this app be a secure experience for users, so I completed the MERN Stack Course 2022 on Udemy.
+I don't normally do tutorials, However, I wanted to have this app be a secure experience for users, so I completed the MERN Stack Course 2022 on Udemy.

 After completion, I used that project as a blueprint to create this app adding many features, pages, designs, and refactoring the code.